Scheduled MonumentsEnglandPre-Conquest and post-Conquest church and graveyard and medieval and post-medieval manors at Sockburn

 What is Pre-Conquest and post-Conquest church and graveyard and medieval and post-medieval manors at Sockburn?

-Sockburn is a medieval church and associated settlement site in County Durham.
+Sockburn is an ancient monument site in Durham comprising the remains of a pre-Conquest and post-Conquest church with associated graveyard and the sites of medieval and post-medieval manors.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002340.

 Who is responsible for protecting Pre-Conquest and post-Conquest church and graveyard and medieval and post-medieval manors at Sockburn?